hashgraph/hedera-forking/README.md

 ### Enabling Storage Layout in Foundry

-add the following line to your `foundry.toml` file:
+Add the following line to your `foundry.toml` file

 ```toml
 extra_output = ["storageLayout"]